HouzuoGuo/laitos/doc/Get-started.md

 ## Prepare configuration
 laitos components go into two categories:
-- Toolbox features - read and send mails, post to Twitter/Facebook, etc.
+- Toolbox features - read and send mails, post to Twitter, etc.
 - Daemons - web server, mail server, chat bots, etc. Secured by a PIN entry, they grant access to all toolbox features.

 Follow the links in [component list](https://github.com/HouzuoGuo/laitos/wiki/Component-list) to craft your very own